scalatron/scalatron.github.com/index.md

-## If You Want To Organize a Tournament...
+## To Run A Tournament...

-Set up a server, attach a projector, install the game, order some pizza and start hacking bots!
+...get together with some frieds, set up a server, attach a projector, order some pizza and start hacking!
 A Scalatron hack-a-thon may be the quickest and most entertaining way to get a group of programmers into Scala.

 <table class="outertable">